maciejglownia/StoikCytatQuiz/README.md

 8. Last option for user is to finish quiz.
 9. Quotes I keep in HashMap.
 10. There is also settings activity when user can (after click 3 dots in second activity):
     a) send mail to developer,
     b) read privacy policy,
     c) rate app in the google store,
     d) read description about application,
-   e) check the version of app - available at the bottom of layout.
+    e) check the version of app - available at the bottom of layout
+    f) visit website with content about stoicism
+    g) visit Google Play Store to get my other application "Wygraj Dzień".

 Of course there is space to develop this app for different features.